Skip to main content

 About Us

-Faversham Footpaths Group was formed in June 2015 with the aim of preserving, maintaining and promoting the use of public rights of way in Faversham and the surrounding area and encouraging the creation of more public footpaths.
-Its full objects are:
+Faversham Footpaths Group was formed in June 2015 with the aim of preserving, maintaining and promoting the use of public rights of way and ‘permissive paths’ in Faversham and the surrounding area.
+We also wish to encourage the creation of more public footpaths.
+The Group’s full objectives and agenda are as follows:

 1. To assert and protect the rights of the public to the use and enjoyment of footpaths, bridleways and byways in Faversham and the surrounding area.